 Andrew is an MDes Real Estate and the Built Environment candidate at Harvard, concentrating in finance and investment.
 He holds years of experience as both a project manager and researcher in the fields of architecture and development.
 His work spans scales of the built environment with the goal of nurturing equitable, sustainable, and prosperous cities.

 As the J. Clawson Mills Fellow at The Architectural League of New York in 2013-14, Andrew was the creative and organizing force behind a project on the agency of architecture and development in light of climate change.
 This work united philosophers, scientists, economists, planners, and designers to understand the policies and technologies that can shape a radically low carbon future in the United States.

 Andrew holds a BS in architecture from McGill University and an MS with distinction in development planning from University College London.
 He has lived in Montréal, London, New York, and San Francisco.

-McGill University School of Architecture, Montreal, QC, CA, Bachelors, Architecture
+McGill University, Montreal, QC, CA, Bachelors, Architecture